OBSERVABILITY PLATFORM

 SLO information

 Related queries depend on features enabled in your tenant.
 In addition, the SLO must be owned by a service, not a collection.
-When clicked, the links open in a new tab and prepopulate the page with a query based on the selected SLO.
+When clicked, the links open in a new tab and populate the page with a query based on the selected SLO.
 These links include the following:

 Ownership